anudwigna/sampaadak/README.md

 To see Sampaadak in action, you can run a demo included in the project.
 Follow these steps:

-1. Navigate to the `test` folder where you'll find an `index.html` file that runs the UMD version of the Sampaadak package for demonstration purposes.

-2. In the root directory of the project, run the following command to start the demo:
+1. In the root directory of the project, run the following command to start the demo:

 ```bash
 npm run start
 ```

-This command will bundle the package and place it inside the `dist` folder within the `test` directory.
+This command will bundle the package and place it inside the `dist` folder.
+Also, it will create an index.html file that will include this recently created bundle file.

-3. Open the `index.html` file in your web browser to interact with the Sampaadak editor and explore its features.
+2. Open the `index.html` file in your web browser to interact with the Sampaadak editor and explore its features.

 Note: It uses `http-server` package to launch the webpage.